12 Mar 7 Tips for Social Media Remarketing

 Probably the most interested customers you will have are the ones in your contact list.
 These are the people who have a genuine interest in your products and interact with you on social media platforms.
 Their personal information is available to you, and you can use that to create a custom audience that will get to see your remarketing efforts.

 Another potential lead is the people who visited your website, who also have an interest in your product.
-To customize your ads for this audience, you can add trackers on your pages to see what products each visitor showed interest in.
-This information will allow you to create customized ads for people with specific interests that could possibly revive that interest.
+To customise your ads for this audience, you can add trackers on your pages to see what products each visitor showed interest in.
+This information will allow you to create customised ads for people with specific interests that could possibly revive that interest.

 Apps also have the potential of creating custom audiences.
 They work in the same way as you would with your website, but a lot more thoroughly.
 With an app, you can monitor every single step that a user takes while using your app and segment them.
 The segmentation can be based on interest in specific products, opening certain pages, their personal information, and so much more.
 This way, you will be able to show them exactly what they want to see, possibly at a time when they are most susceptible to making the purchase.